RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 Phoronix used OpenSSL-1.1.0f, which is almost half as slow for this benchmark (on POWER9) than mainline OpenSSL.
-Mainline OpenSSL has some powerpc multiplication and squaring assembly code which seems to make most of the difference.
+Mainline OpenSSL has some powerpc multiplication and squaring assembly code which seems to be responsible for most of this speedup.